espruino/EspruinoDocs/info/Troubleshooting BLE.md

 clear any saved code, but will also remove any data that your code may have saved using the [Storage Library](/Reference#Storage)

+### How do I find my Device's 4 character ID

+Most Espruino devices advertise themselves with names like `Puck.js abcd`.
+The 4 character ID at the end is just the last 4 digits of the device's MAC Address.

+You can get this with the command `NRF.getAddress().substr(-5).replace(":","")` - which takes the address in the form `aa:bb:cc:dd:ee:ff`, strips off the last 5 characters, and removes the colon.

 ### How can I change my Device's name?

 Check out the reference pages for [NRF.setAdvertising](https://www.espruino.com/Reference#l_NRF_setAdvertising)...